To lower stroke risk, be sure to get this B vitamin

-People with high blood pressure should be sure they’re getting enough of the B vitamin folate in their diets, which may lower the risk of a stroke.
-The recommended daily intake of folate is 400 micrograms per day.
 Folate occurs naturally in many foods, but especially green leafy vegetables, beans, and citrus fruits.
-Most grain products (including wheat flour, cornmeal, pasta, and rice) are fortified with the synthetic version of the vitamin, known as folic acid.
+And in the United States, most grain products (including wheat flour, cornmeal, pasta, and rice) are fortified with the synthetic version of the vitamin, known as folic acid.